c19witness/uk-covid19-inquiry/2023-02-28_module-3/13_Submission_by_Mr_Simblet__KC.rst

 1. To introduce my clients to you and say a little about how they come before you as Core Participants in this Inquiry.

-2. To highlight the centrality of our concerns about airborne transmission and underscore its importance in your investigation of the healthcare system.
+2. To highlight the centrality of our concerns about :outline:`airborne` transmission and underscore its importance in your investigation of the healthcare system.

 3. To highlight the issue of inadequate reporting of events and relevant data collection for the healthcare system.